bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 - The data set used for building the model is mocked data for an a year(2020) time frame.
 - The external data used for the model training is coming from seed data instead of integration with real service.
 - The data set represent sales of a given 10 products for each month in that store for a year.
+- The lot size taken in train data is 100 units(kg/pieces) for all products
+- The features used in prediction model e.g. weather data, economy status, health crisis data, population density etc. are currently being read from seed files.
+The data provider implementations should further be extended to read these feature data from realtime online sources.
+Example weather data : https://openweathermap.org/api
+- The prototype seed data contains below values for now, store ids - mum-str-01

 ### ML Model :

 A non-deterministic ML model which predicts optimal quantity of products for a seller .
-The model is built on Randome forest algorithm.
+The model is built on Random forest algorithm.

 - __Key-Hightlights__ :
-    - Customised prediction for each seller on platform
+    - Customized prediction for each seller on platform
     - Ability to extract required feature
     - Auto-retrain mechanism  over a period of time with live data

-Adavantages :
+Advantages :
       1.
       2.